Llew’s Return & The Evacuation of Highbend

 Father pressed his lips together into a thin line, trying to explain.
 “The Taurovan army that held the southern border was decimated in a surprise attack by the combined Yehketim and the U’sharrim forces and now their marauders are pouring across the border.
 They are sacking lands as they go, hollering about reclaiming what is rightfully theirs.
-We must all evacuate these lands until we can can drive back those Yehketim mutts.”
+We must all evacuate these lands until we can drive back those Yehketim mutts.”
 He let out a faint curse under his breath.

 Terror struck at those words, my breath hitching as icy fingers of fear gripped my heart.
 The Yehketim have invaded?!
 I blinked a few times, trying to find the will to be strong and unafraid but instead, I took a few steps closer to Father in desperate need of comfort.
-My fingers grasped Father’s coat and while he didn’t look down to me, his hand found mine, covering it with his own to console me.
+My fingers grasped Father’s coat and while he didn’t look down at me, his hand found mine, covering it with his own to console me.

 Mother’s jaw tightened as she stared at Father, eyes narrowing in both anger and fear.
-The fiery temperament that usually remained deeply buried nearly reared it’s spirited head as she stiffly asked.
+The fiery temperament that usually remained deeply buried nearly reared its spirited head as she stiffly asked.
 “How long do we have?”
 She fixed Cole in her swiftly darkening gaze, the Captain only faintly shaking his head in dismay as he gave the bad news.

 “Two, possibly three days...then they will cross the river.”
 He said lowly, his eyes turning as his head nudged in the direction of the river that flowed at the bottom of the valley.
 Highbend Manor had been built upon the top of the hill that overlooked the river bend, making our land the unofficial guardian of the waters.

-I whimpered without realizing it and I turned to look up at Father, who’s grey eyes were fixed on mine. the sorrowful look on his face speaking volumes of his regret.
+I whimpered without realizing it and I turned to look up at Father, whose grey eyes were fixed on mine. the sorrowful look on his face speaking volumes of his regret.
 Father crouched so he could look into my eyes as he whispered what little encouragement he could give.
 “Don’t be afraid, Little Dove.
-Go inside, pack your things.
+Go inside, and pack your things.
 Take only what you really need.”

 “Are they going to kill us?”
 I asked, unable to raise my voice above a whisper, but Father quickly shook his head to allay my fear.
 “We will be safe in Perinthas, Carys.
 I promise you, we will be alright.
 Now be swift... go get your things.”

 Iolyn called after me in bewilderment, “Wait….what?!”
 I gave him no answer though, quickly out of earshot.
-Word spread quickly through the house and amidst the chaos and fear, we frantically packed only that which was most treasured.
+Word spread quickly through the house and amidst the chaos and fear, we packed only that which was most treasured.